Advantages to Upgrading Your Garage Door

 Pros of Steel Garage Doors

-- Insulation: Steel doors are well-insulated and available in a variety of insulation options.
+- Insulation: Steel garage doors are well-insulated and available in a variety of insulation options.
 Premium steel doors with polyurethane or polystyrene insulation regulate temperature and make the doors easier and quieter to operate.

 - Maintenance: Because steel doors are lighter than wood doors, they are typically easier to maintain and won’t warp or crack due to weather conditions.
 Corrosion-resistant coatings are also usually available.